-On average we take on six to nine trainee solicitors a year.
+On average we take on eight to ten trainee solicitors a year.
 Our trainees often stay on after completing their training – traditionally we have a very high retention rate.
 You must have three good A levels.
 If you have graduated you must have at least an upper second-class degree (although not necessarily in law).
 If you are in your final year at university you should have obtained the equivalent of an upper second in any second-year exams.

 You will need to thrive on responsibility and challenges and be able to exercise your own judgement.
 To have a positive, social nature; to be good at the practical business of advising and representing clients; to be able to work effectively with colleagues and others that you meet in the course of your work; to have high professional standards; and to have an open mind about the areas of law in which you wish to gain experience.

 Your training will have a lasting influence over your legal career, so you need to think carefully about what kind of firm and what kind of work will suit you best.
 There are substantial advantages in working for a firm like ours which can give you the chance to gain practical experience of widely differing types of legal practice.
 This is particularly important if you have not yet decided which field of law you want to specialise in.
 There are very few law firms where, for instance, you can spend six months involved in a real estate transaction in the City, followed by six months of practising children law.
 Moreover good general training will make you a more rounded lawyer which will increase your range of opportunities on qualification.

 Trainees do four seats, often including a seat in our core area of real estate.
 The availability of other seats depends on the needs of different departments but in the past trainees have undertaken seats in litigation, matrimonial, charity and social business, corporate and commercial, employment, children law, private client, trust and estate disputes, property litigation and, personal injury and clinical negligence.